 Your feedback is very important to us.
 It helps us see how well our funded programs are received on campus and the effects they have on the university population.
 If you were an applicant to or particpant in the program, please fill out a feedback form.

 SMG Applications will be reviewed four times annually.
 When applying, please make sure that your event takes place well after the notification date.
 We do not provide funding for events that have already occurred so we encourage you to apply early!
+To be eligible during a cycle, your application must be received before the Application date of that cycle, and your proposed event/activity must be scheduled for a date after the Notification date.
+We are not able to fund retroactively.

 |Cycle||Application Deadline||Notification Date|